tripdog/airtable-website/ReadMe.md

 I will record my learnings here:
 1. Tailwind and Pug are certainly not a match made in heaven
 2. Need to learn about expressions in PUG
 3. Airtable is REALLY useful for the right project.
 I hope I can use it for something someday.
+4. I have a bad habit of trying to access variables before they get declared, need to watch out for this.

 ![alt text](https://github.com/tripdog/airtable-website/blob/master/screen-shot.jpg?raw=true)